hkust-nlp/deita/README.md

 It includes:
 - **Open-sourced Toolkits** for automatic data selection in instruction tuning
 - **Deita Datasets**: A series of extremely *lightweight*, high-quality alignment SFT data.
 We release 6k-sized and 10k-sized datasets in the first release
 - **Deita Models**: A series of powerful models on par with SOTA chat LLMs with an extremely efficient instruction tuning Process.
-Deita models can be obained by training with 10x less instruction tuning data compared with other SOTA LLMs
+Deita models can be obtained by training with 10x less instruction tuning data compared with other SOTA LLMs

 ## News